PROTECTING YOUR ORGANIZATION FROM CYBER CRIME

 Jon Engstrom is a 21-year veteran with a major U.S. metropolitan police department where he serves as the technical lead for the agency’s Criminal Intelligence and Cyber-Crime Sections.
 He instructs internal department teams as well as outside organizations in the areas of Operational Security for Covert Operations, Countering Electronic Surveillance, Cyber-Crime Investigations, and Open-Source Intelligence.
 Prior to his current assignments, Jon worked as a Federal Task-Force Officer, running under-cover and electronic surveillance operations for long-term organized crime investigations.
 With a certification in ethical hacking, he focuses on incorporating an attacker’s perspective into investigations and operational security.

-Tony Rucci is a retired Counterintelligence Special Agent and US Army Warrant Officer, with more than 34 years of technical security experience.
-Tony is the Director of Information Security & Threat Intelligence for GRIDSMART Technologies Inc. As a CI Agent, he ran technical espionage and computer crimes investigations for a good portion of his operational career.
-He served as the Counterintelligence Operations Officer at The White House, serving two administrations from 1998-2004.
-Tony continues to serve national security efforts in his current capacities, stirring up the Transportation Industry by assessing and assisting smart/autonomous vehicle strategies along with their smart cities and traffic management support infrastructure, supporting both private sector and government interests.
+Tony Rucci is a retired Counterintelligence Special Agent and US Army Warrant Officer, with more than 35 years of technical security experience.
+Tony is the Principal Consultant for his Private Information Security & Threat Intelligence Consulting Firm.
+As a CI Agent, he ran technical espionage and computer crimes investigations for a good portion of his operational career.
+He served as the Counterintelligence Operations Officer at The White House, serving two administrations from 1998 to 2004.
+Tony continues to serve national security efforts in his current capacity, supporting private sector and government interests.

-Erica Davis is Senior Vice President and Managing Broker at JLT Re.
-She leads the Cyber and E&O practice for JLT Re in North America.
-Erica works with various specialty markets to identify and design new products for emerging cyber risks.
-Prior to JLT Re, Erica has had various leadership roles within two major international insurance groups, focusing on Cyber Risk and Professional Liability.
+Erica Davis is Senior Vice President and Managing Broker at Guy Carpenter.
+She joined Guy Carpenter through the 2019 Marsh and McLennan acquisition of JLT Group, where she led the Cyber and E&O practice in the U.S. Erica works with various specialty markets to identify and design new products for emerging cyber risks.
+Prior to JLT, Erica had various leadership roles within major international insurance groups, focusing on Cyber Risk and Professional Liability.
 Erica is a key contributor to the public sector, and has provided testimony to the House Small Business Committee as an expert witness in cyber security insurance.